chriskonnertz/Jobs/README.md

 composer require chriskonnertz/jobs
 ```

-Run `composer update` to get the latest version of Jobs.
+Run `composer update` to get the latest version of this library.

 ### Framework support